Spa Conferences (First World War): Civilians

-Stephan Burián von Rajecz, Austro-Hungarian Minister of Foreign Affairs in office April 16At October 24, 1918, assists Emperor - King Charles I during the German-Austro-Hungarian meetings of May 12 and August 14, 1918.
+Stephan Burián von Rajecz, Austro-Hungarian Minister of Foreign Affairs, assisted Charles I during the German-Austro-Hungarian meetings of 12 May and 14 August.

 Military

 The civil leaders of the two empires were not the only ones summoned to these conferences.
 Indeed, from the end of 1916, the Dioscuri, effectively exercising a "dictatorship" over the Reich, attended all government meetings organized by the chancellor at the request of the emperor.
-Thus, Paul von Hindenburg and Erich Ludendorff were present at all four meetings; the two German strategists are sometimes assisted by their main collaborators, Paul von Bartenwerffer, Erich von Oldershausen and Detlof von Winterfeldt.
+Thus, Paul von Hindenburg and Erich Ludendorff were present at all four meetings; the two German strategists were sometimes assisted by their main collaborators: Paul von Bartenwerffer, Erich von Oldershausen, and Detlof von Winterfeldt.

-The Austro-Hungarian Chief of Staff Arthur Arz von Straußenburg accompanies his Emperor the August 14, 1918, during the only one of the four conferences attended by a high-ranking Austro-Hungarian soldier.
+The Austro-Hungarian Chief of Staff, Arthur Arz von Straußenburg, accompanied his emperor on 14 August.
+This was the only one of the four conferences attended by a senior Austro-Hungarian soldier.

-Several conferences spread over five months
+The Conferences

-Several conferences are organized in Spa by the German government; historiography retains four main ones, summoned between May and September 1918: in May, July, August and September 1918.
-During two of them, only representatives of the Imperial and Prussian governments were invited; the other two were joined by Emperor-King Charles I, assisted by his Minister of Foreign Affairs, Stephan Burián von Rajecz.
+Several conferences were organized in Spa by the German government; historiography retains four main ones, summoned in May, July, August and September of 1918.
+During two of them, only representatives of the German and Prussian governments were invited; the other two were joined by Emperor-King Charles I.

 Four conferences

 Meeting between Wilhelm II and Charles I in 1918.

-The four conferences between May 12 and the September 29, 1918 can be classified into two groups: the German imperial governmental conferences, bringing together the political and military leaders of the Reich, and the last two official meetings of Emperor Wilhelm and Emperor-King Charles I, theoretically on an equal footing equality.
+The four conferences can be classified into two groups: the German imperial governmental conferences, which brought together the political and military leaders of the Reich and the last two official meetings of Emperor Wilhelm and Emperor-King Charles I, which were theoretically on an equal footing.

-Thus, the conferences of 2 and 3 of July and September 29, 1918, as well as the August 13, the first day of the conference in August, are similar to the councils of the German imperial crown, in which the Dioscuri, the main organizers of the Oberste Heeresleitung participate.
+Thus, the conferences of 2–3 July, and 29 September, as well as the 13 August, the first day of the conference in August, were similar to the councils of the German imperial crown, in which the Dioscuri, the main organizers of the Oberste Heeresleitung, participated.

-In addition to these German government conferences, there are the two German-Austro-Hungarian meetings of May 12 and 14-15 of August, 1918.
+In addition to these German government conferences, two German-Austro-Hungarian meetings took place on 12 May and 14–15 August.